Good Morning Traders,

 On Thursday, April 5th (of last year) we had the honor and privilege to be interviewed by David Lincoln on his You Tube channel.
 David is a floor trader for the options markets.
 If you listen to this interview, you will enjoy it.
 To view the interview go to:

 Just so you understand, Market Correlation is Market Direction.
 It attempts to determine the market direction for that day and it does so by using a unique set of tools.
 In fact TradersLog published an article on this subject that can be viewed at: http://www.traderslog.com/market-correlation-is-market-direction/

-As I write this the crude markets are Lower and the S&P is Higher.
-This is normal.
+As I write this the crude markets are Higher and the S&P is Higher.
+This is not normal.
 Crude and the markets are now reverse correlated such that when the markets are rising, crude drops and vice-versa.
-Yesterday May crude dropped to a low of $63.03 It would appear at the present time that crude has support at $63.00 a barrel and resistance at $65.00.
+On Friday Aug crude dropped to a low of $54.99.
+It would appear at the present time that crude has support at $56.00 a barrel and resistance at $58.00.
 Remember that crude is the only commodity that is reflected immediately at the gas pump.
-Please note that the front month for crude is now May.
-Last month OPEC met once again to cut production but the price of crude is starting to climb.
-The question is if whether this is temporary or something more permanent.
+Please note that the front month for crude is now August.
+Both Russia and Saudi Arabia have agreed to keep production cuts in place for the next 6 - 9 months.
+This will artificially increase the price of crude at the pump by keeping supply low.

 If trading crude today consider doing so after 10 AM EST when the markets give us better direction.